cantineNantes/mustached-robot/README.md

 [![Build Status](https://secure.travis-ci.org/cantineNantes/mustached-robot.png)](http://travis-ci.org/cantineNantes/mustached-robot)

-!!
-COWORKING WEEK-END SPECIAL !!

-[We have a special page dedicated to the Coworking WeekEnd Hackaton](https://github.com/cantineNantes/mustached-robot/wiki/Coworking-week-end), please read it if you want to get involved !

 ## Description

 Mustached Robot is an open source checkin plateform for coworking spaces.
 The project started in [Nantes]((http://goo.gl/maps/BNA73) and is currently under development.